 See FDA-approved patient labeling (Information for Patients and Their Caregivers).

-Vaccine recipients or their parents/guardians should be informed by the health care provider of the potential benefits and risks of FluMist, and the need for two doses at least 1 month apart in children 2-8 years old who have not previously received influenza vaccine.
+Vaccine recipients or their parents/guardians should be informed by the healthcare provider of the potential benefits and risks of FluMist Quadrivalent and the need for two doses at least 1 month apart in children 2 through 8 years of age, depending on vaccination history.
+The healthcare provider should provide the Vaccine Information Statements (VIS) which are required by the National Childhood Vaccine Injury Act of 1986 to be given with each immunization.

 Asthma and Recurrent Wheezing

 Ask the vaccinee or their parent/guardian if the vaccinee has asthma.
-For children < 5 years of age, also ask if the vaccinee has recurrent wheezing since this may be an asthma equivalent in this age group.
+For children younger than 5 years of age, also ask if the vaccinee has recurrent wheezing since this may be an asthma equivalent in this age group.
+The vaccinee or their parent/guardian should be informed that there may be an increased risk of wheezing associated with FluMist Quadrivalent in persons younger than 5 years of age with recurrent wheezing and persons of any age with asthma [see WARNINGS AND PRECAUTIONS].

 Vaccination with a Live Virus Vaccine

-Vaccine recipients or their parents/guardians should be informed by the health care provider that FluMist is an attenuated live virus vaccine and has the potential for transmission to immunocompromised household contacts.
+Vaccine recipients or their parents/guardians should be informed by the healthcare provider that FluMist Quadrivalent is an attenuated live virus vaccine and has the potential for transmission to immunocompromised household contacts.

 Adverse Event Reporting